sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^inus]: In this paragraph I am of course only referring to many parts of the urbanized United States (with many exceptions) to illustrate the luxury of infrastructure.
 Water availability is a global humanitarian crisis increasingly exacerbated by climate change, confoundingly also caused by other forms of infrastructure, which is why it's essential to think about the unintended consequences and ethical implications of the kind of infrastructure we build.

 I am going to take the position that these problems can be *solved* and are not our inevitable and eternal fate.
-I will insist the system I describe is not *utopian* but is eminently practical --- with a bit of development to integrate them, **everything I propose here already exists and is widely used.** Viewing these problems as stemming from a shared infrastructural etiology allows us to problematize other symptoms that are widely normalized, and find new approaches for recognized problems that are thought to be intractable.
+I will insist the system I describe is not *utopian* but is eminently practical --- with a bit of development to integrate them, **everything I propose here already exists and is widely used.** Viewing these problems as stemming from a shared infrastructural etiology allows us to problematize other symptoms that are widely normalized, and find new approaches for recognized problems that are thought to be intractable. (!! split these up, expand on problems of treating them separately, eg. treating peer review along you just keep the whole publication syustem instead of reimagining the whole of scientific communication mediums.)

 In no particular order, and with no pretense of completeness, the impacts of a lack of scientific infrastructure include: